 A single individual of Missouri Ironweed was observed along the western edge of the small OAG community, while a single individual of Stiff Goldenrod was identified within the MEMM4 community on the adjacent lands.
-Additionally, a small patch of Tall Boneset was documented along the southern property boundary in the Open Disturbed Area, with several additional individuals observed within the MEMM4 community on adjacent lands to the west.
-All of the provincially significant plant individuals, except one, were observed in the northern half of the MEMM4.
-As the proposed Catherine Street road extension will occur within the southeast corner of the MEMM4 community, and protective measures will be implemented for its remaining margins, the Missouri Ironweed, Stiff Goldenrod, and Tall Boneset populations found in the northern half of the MEMM4 will remain undisturbed and safeguarded.
-However, the small patch of Tall Boneset located along the southern property boundary in the Open Disturbed Area will require removal.
-To mitigate the impact of removing this S1-ranked plant species, seed collection was conducted on December 17th, 2024, as agreed upon by City of Windsor staff and Jennifer
+Additionally, a small patch of Tall Boneset was documented along the western margin of the Open Disturbed Area, with several additional individuals observed within the MEMM4 community on adjacent lands.
+As the proposed development will not encroach upon the adjacent lands, and protective measures will be implemented for their margins, the Missouri Ironweed, Stiff Goldenrod, and Tall Boneset populations in these areas will remain undisturbed and safeguarded.
+However, the small patch of Tall Boneset located along the western margin of the Open Disturbed Area will require removal to accommodate the proposed road construction.
+To mitigate the impact of removing this S1-ranked plant species, seed collection was conducted on December 17th, 2024, as agreed upon by City of Windsor staff and Jennifer Neill.

-Neill.
 These seeds will be utilized to augment plantings within the SWM pond, ensuring the preservation and propagation of this species in the local landscape.